TelME: Teacher-leading Multimodal Fusion Network for Emotion Recognition in Conversation: Method

 \subsubsection{Feature Extraction}

 Figure \ref{fig:figure_3} visually illustrates how each modality encoder receives its corresponding input to extract emotional features.
-In this section, we explain the methodologies employed to generate emotional features that correspond to the input signals of each modality.
+In this section, we explain the methodologies employed to generate emotional features corresponding to each modality's input signals.

 \textbf{Text}: Following previous research~\citep{lee2021compm, song2022supervised}, we conduct context modeling, considering all utterances from the inception of the conversation up to the k-th turn as the context.
 To handle speaker dependencies and differentiate between speakers, we represent speakers using the special token, $<s_i>$.
 Additionally, we construct the prompt, "Now $<s_i>$ feels $<mask>$" to emphasize the emotion of the most recent speaker.
 We report the effect of the prompt in Appendix~\ref{sec:appendix_2}.
 The emotional features are derived from the embedding of the special token, $<mask>$.
-For our text encoder, we employ the modified Roberta~\citep{liu2019roberta}.
-Roberta is a language model that has undergone extensive pretraining on a large-scale text corpus and has exhibited its efficacy across various natural language processing tasks.
+For our text encoder, we employ the modified Roberta~\citep{liu2019roberta}, which has exhibited its efficacy across various natural language processing tasks.
 We can extract emotional features from the text encoder as follows.

 where $<s_i>$ is the special token indicating the speaker and $</s>$ is the separation token of Roberta. $F_{T_k} \in R^{1 \times d}$ is the embeddings of the mask token, $<mask>$ and d is the dimension of the encoder.